openvinotoolkit/model_server/docs/python_support/reference.md

 - request status (gRPC and REST)
 - request metadata (gRPC and REST)
-- request inference (gRPC)
+- request inference (gRPC and REST)

 Learn more about how [MediaPipe flow works in OpenVINO Model Server](../mediapipe.md)

-For inference, if the format of graph input stream is [`OvmsPyTensor`](https://docs.openvino.ai/2024/ovms_docs_python_support_reference.html#graph-input-and-output-streams), then the data in the KServe request must be encapsulated in either `ModelInferRequest`'s [InferTensorContents](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto#L155) or [raw_input_contents](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/grpc_predict_v2.proto#L202).
+For inference, data can be send both via [gRPC API](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#grpc) and [KServe API](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#httprest)(Only for unary calls).
 If the graph has a `OvmsPyTensor` output stream, then the data in the KServe response can be found in `raw_output_contents` field (even if data in the request has been placed in `InferTensorContents`).

 The data passed in the request is accessible in `execute` method of the node connected to graph input via `data` attribute of [`pyovms.Tensor`](https://docs.openvino.ai/2024/ovms_docs_python_support_reference.html#python-tensor) object.